 - legislation relevant to the board or office

 - training and development opportunities

 - how any potential conflicts of interests will be managed

 - the name of a contact person for further information

 - the fees and allowances relating to the appointment.

-Unless already undertaken, the appointee must be requested to accept in writing the terms of the appointment, including confirmation of any identified conflicts of interest, and mechanisms put in place to manage the conflicts.
+The appointee must accept in writing the terms of the appointment, including confirmation of any identified conflicts of interest, and mechanisms put in place to manage the conflicts.
 Appointees should be asked to enter into confidentiality agreements where appropriate.

 Appointments made by a Minister or Shareholding Ministers